 Notes

-1 This is a compilation of the Sentence Administration Act 2003 and includes the amendments made by the other written laws referred to in the following table.
+1 This reprint is a compilation as at 20 July 2007 of the Sentence Administration Act 2003 and includes the amendments made by the other written laws referred to in the following table 3.
+The table also contains information about any reprint.

 Compilation table